Coffee Republic: History

 In June 2004 Coffee Republic sold eight outlets in Cardiff and southern England to Caffè Nero.

 The group signed its first franchise deal in November 2005 and ended the year with four franchised outlets.
 It intended to retain just 10 to 15 bars under company ownership.

 In October 2006 Founder Bobby Hashemi was ousted in a shareholder revolt and replaced as chairman by Peter Breach.

 The company signed a franchise agreement in 2007, with the intent to see the brand launched in Northern Ireland, the Republic of Ireland and also Turkey.
 In June 2006 its first bar opened in Bulgaria in Burgas, and in July its first bar opened in Turkey in Istanbul.

-From 1 May 2008, customers were offered free Wi-Fi across the majority of UK coffee bar estate (10 minutes free then further access subject to purchase).
-The WiFi is supplied by CommsPort.

-Another bar was opened in Malta Airport.

 In June 2008 its first bar opened in Romania in Bucharest.

 In July 2008 Coffee Republic announced that Steven Bartlett, the former shareholder who ousted the company's founder, had stepped down as chief executive.

 In August 2008 the first bar in Kuwait opened.

-In December a contactless loyalty card trial was launched with sQuid.

-The company's first bar opened in Jeddah, Saudi Arabia in January 2009 but has since closed.
+The company's first bar opened in Jeddah, Saudi Arabia in January 2009.

 The company was placed into administration in early July 2009 and trading in shares was suspended.
 At the end of July, following the closure of 18 bars, Coffee Republic was bought out of administration by property firm Arab Investment Ltd. The new company trades as Coffee Republic Trading Ltd.